daylog/daylog/README.md

 daylog

 Usage:
   daylog

+Flags:
+  --version, -v    (boolean) show version of the cli

 Subcommands:
-  daylog build                          create an html or json build of a daylog
-                                        project
-  daylog day                            create a new file for a day daylog month                          create a new file for a month daylog now                            make a file if it doesn't exist for the
+  daylog year                           create a new file for a year daylog week                           create a new file for a week of the year daylog sprint                         create a new file for a two week sprint daylog quarter                        create a new file for a quarter daylog now                            make a file if it doesn't exist for the
                                         current day, week, sprint, month,
                                         quarter, & year
-  daylog quarter                        create a new file for a quarter daylog sprint                         create a new file for a two week sprint daylog week                           create a new file for a week of the year daylog year                           create a new file for a year
+  daylog month                          create a new file for a month daylog day                            create a new file for a day daylog config [command]               Get information about daylog
+                                        configuration
+  daylog config create                  Create a .daylog config directory daylog build                          create an html or json build of a daylog
+                                        project

 See help for subcommands:
   daylog [command] --help